 Published on 11/11/17 in In travel

 A series of very ancient traditions called it the "father Rhine" while its steep valleys, covered with woods and vineyards, are the most representative expression of German Romanticism.
-The beauty of nature has been placed under the protection of UNESCO, in particular the territory located between Mainz and Koblenz which has fascinated the traveler for thousands of reasons, but mainly because of its history.
+The beauty of nature has been placed under the protection of UNESCO, in particular, the territory located between Mainz and Koblenz which has fascinated the traveller for thousands of reasons, but mainly because of its history.

 We are in the heart of Europe, with the “father Reno” to mark the boundary between the Roman Empire in the west and the barbarian tribes on the opposite bank.
 Cities such as Bonn, Cologne, Mainz, with their monumental cathedrals, were born as military camps of the Romans.
 Besides these which were the main, there were also less famous, which are now many small picturesque villages with medieval squares, narrow streets lined with beautiful wooden houses and churches with pointed Gothic bell towers.